pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 DELEG unaware recursive resolvers will not be able to determine correct NS set for QTYPE=DELEG queries.
 This is not a bug.

+### Algorithm

+TODO: Update RFC 1034 sec 4.3.2.
+Algorithm + RFC 6672 sec 3.4.1.
+Resolver Algorithm so implementers don't have to construct it in their heads from scratch.

 ## Authoritative Servers
 DELEG aware authortiative server MUST copy the DE bit from the query into the response.